ucdavis/sitefarm-distro-template/README.md

-This is a SiteFarm Composer-based Drupal distribution template.
+This is a Composer-based Drupal distribution template for the [SiteFarm Seed Base Profile](https://github.com/ucdavis/sitefarm_seed).

 ## How to Use this Template
 This template is meant only as a starting point for building your own distribution using SiteFarm Seed.
 It is not meant to be used as-is.